 When it comes to potentially sensitive subjects such as succession planning for a family business, the involvement of a third party can be valuable.

 The experienced team at William Buck understands the unique position of a family business – and we realise there is more to the succession process than business interests alone.

-We can offer expert support setting an agenda, goals and timeframes.
-By clearly articulating and documenting the process, we can highlight the various issues that your family needs to discuss while also providing insights into a range of considerations from taxation and funding, to statutory compliance and how to fill any missing skill sets when a patriarch steps down from a business.
+We can offer expert support in setting an agenda, goals and timeframes.
+By clearly articulating and documenting the process, we can highlight the various issues that your family needs to discuss while also providing insights into a range of considerations from taxation and funding to statutory compliance and how to fill any missing skill sets when a patriarch steps down from a business.

-Importantly, we take the time to understand what is unique about your family, and make sure we understand what you and your family are trying to achieve.
-The advice and guidance we provide can help you create a platform for your business to succeed for generations to come, while bringing your family closer together.
+Importantly, we take the time to understand what is unique about your family and make sure we understand what you and your family are trying to achieve.
+The advice and guidance we provide can help you create a platform for your business to succeed for generations to come while bringing your family closer together.